gavinvogt/chess/README.md

 and starting a new game.
 Upon closing, the game automatically saves the state of the game to be reloaded next time it is opened.

+This version was designed using `tkinter` for the graphical interface.
+If there are any errors running the GUI version, see `requirements.txt` to verify that all the required libraries are installed on your device.
+The most likely culprits are `Pillow` and `pyperclip`.

 # Text Version
 `chess_text.py`